 Are you looking for the Kaplan Turbine?
-So today we will study the Definition, Main parts, Working Principle, Application, Advantages, and Disadvantages.
+So today we will study the Definition, Main parts, Working Principle, Application, Advantages, and Disadvantages, PDF.
 Here you will get the articles of Mechanical Engineering in brief with some key points and you will get to know an enormous amount of knowledge from It.
 So If you find this articles helpful, please let us know in the comment box, either if any correction required too, also let us know in the comment box.

 Axial flow Reaction turbine: